Department of Labor Logo United States Department of Labor

 Additional highlights

-• Men accounted for 89 percent of the work-related fatalities in Georgia, compared to 93 percent nationwide.
+• Men accounted for 95 percent of the work-related fatalities in Georgia, compared to the national rate of 92 percent.
 (See table 4.)
-Transportation incidents made up 49 percent of the fatalities for men in Georgia.
+Transportation incidents made up 42 percent of the fatalities for men in Georgia.

-• Of the 194 fatally-injured workers in Georgia, 81 percent worked for wages and salaries; the remainder were self-employed.
-The most frequent fatal event for both groups of workers was transportation incidents.
+• Of the 193 fatal work injuries in Georgia, 88 percent worked for wages and salaries; the remainder were self-employed.
+Transportation incidents were the most frequent fatal event for wage and salary workers and for self-employed workers.

 Technical Note

 Acknowledgments.
-BLS thanks the Georgia Department of Health for their efforts in collecting accurate, comprehensive, and useful data on fatal work injuries.
+BLS thanks the Georgia Office of Insurance and Safety Fire Commissioner for their efforts in collecting accurate, comprehensive, and useful data on fatal work injuries.
 BLS also appreciates the efforts of all federal, state, local, and private sector entities that provided source documents used to identify fatal work injuries.
 Among these agencies are the Occupational Safety and Health Administration; the National Transportation Safety Board; the U.S. Coast Guard; the Mine Safety and Health Administration; the Office of Workers’ Compensation Programs (Federal Employees' Compensation and Longshore and Harbor Workers' Compensation divisions); the Federal Railroad Administration; the National Highway Traffic Safety Administration; state vital statistics registrars, coroners, and medical examiners; state departments of health, labor, and industrial relations and workers' compensation agencies; state and local police departments; and state farm bureaus.

 Number Number Percent